Smoking, Drinking and Drug Use (SDD) Among Young People in England Survey: Information for pupils

 How can I find out more about the survey?

-If you or your parents have any questions, please contact Emily Mason at Ipsos MORI by email at SDDsurvey@ipsos.com, or call her on 020 3059 5318.
+If you or your parents have any questions, please contact the Ipsos MORI survey team by email at SDDsurvey@ipsos.com, or call 020 3059 5318.
 You can also visit: https://digital.nhs.uk/data-and-information/publications/statistical/smoking-drinking-and-drug-use-among-young-people-in-england for more information about the survey, how the data are used and what happens to the findings.

 Data and confidentiality

 The research team follows rules which protect the people taking part in the study.
 The study is voluntary - it is up to you to decide whether or not you want to take part.
 If you would like more information before deciding whether to take part, please ask your teacher or the Ipsos researcher.
-You can also contact Emily Mason at Ipsos MORI by email at SDDsurvey@ipsos.com, or call her on 020 3059 5318.
+You can also contact Ipsos MORI by email at SDDsurvey@ipsos.com, or call 020 3059 5318.

 Some of the ways we protect the people taking part in the study are:

-- The researchers will delete the names of the schools and class groups taking part in the study on 31/10/19.
+- The researchers will delete the names of the schools and class groups taking part in the study within three months after the end of the project.
 We keep these details until we have published the final report and data from all the schools taking part in the research.

 - Pupils do not write their names on the questionnaires, so the research team and the people using the data will never know who has taken part in the research.